26 Feb A Brief Overview of Pañcakarma (Ayurvedic Detoxification Treatment) For Patients, Places To Get It, & How To Make

 So, I underwent close to three weeks of pañcakarma at avs punarnava.
 In order to contextualize how I found the experience, and also to hopefully support yours should you find yourself there –or somewhere else for pañcakarma sometime, it may be helpful to give an overview of pañcakarma.
-If you already familiar, feel free to skip this part and go right to the, “Education & Trust” bit.
+If you are already familiar, feel free to skip this part and go right to the, “Education & Trust” bit.

 [Note: I expect I will update, revise, refine and add to the following material as time goes by, so check back every once in a while if you’re so inclined, to see the changes].